Aarne Kauhanen: After the war

 Shortly after the Moscow armistice was concluded in September 1944, Kauhanen fled to Sweden.
 At the same time, fellow ValPo employees Arno Anthoni, Deputy Manager Ville Pankko, detective Arvid Ojasti and detective Erik Jaarma also fled.
-In February 1945, Kauhanen announced that he did not intend to return to Finland for the fear of Allied Commission, where he was accused of several beatings during interrogations.
-At the end of 1944, the Polish state had proposed to the Western Allies the addition of Horell, Anthon and Kauhanen to the list of war criminals, but for some reason the Soviet-led Monitoring Commission did not forward the request to the Finnish authorities, and thus they were not prosecuted in the war crimes trial.
+In February 1945, Kauhanen announced that he did not intend to return to Finland for fear of Allied Control Commission, where he was accused of several beatings during interrogations.
+At the end of 1944, the Polish state had proposed to the Western Allies the addition of Horelli, Anthon and Kauhanen to the list of war criminals, but for some reason, the Soviet-led Monitoring Commission did not forward the request to the Finnish authorities, and thus they were not prosecuted in the war crimes trial.

-Kauhanen did not receive asylum from Sweden, but continued with a refugee passport issued in Stockholm to Venezuela, where several other Finns had also fled after the war.
+Kauhanen did not receive asylum from Sweden but continued with a refugee passport issued in Stockholm to Venezuela, where several other Finns had also fled after the war.
 He is said to have earned his living by trading with Arvid Ojasti.
-Kauhanen was arrested in Caracas, the capital of Venezuela, in May 1947 when he was identified in front of the US Consulate by Edgar Jakapi, an Estonian engineer who was interrogated by Valpo in Helsinki.
+In April 1947, Kauhanen was arrested in Caracas, the capital of Venezuela, after being identified in front of the US Consulate by Edgar Jakapi, an Estonian engineer who was interrogated by Valpo in Helsinki.
 The Venezuelan authorities interrogated Kauhanen, waiting for more information from Finland as to whether he was considered a war criminal.
 Jakapi accused Kauhanen of torture, and when information about the arrest arrived to Sweden, Expressen reported several Jewish refugees who said they were willing to testify against him for the beatings and torture during interrogations.
 However, Kauhanen was not handed over to Finland, but he died in unclear conditions in Venezuela in October 1949.

 According to a memoir received by journalist Elina Sana in 1978, an Estonian man named Pikmäk would have shot Kauhanen in Argentina or Uruguay.
 According to the report, Kauhanen tortured Pikmäk during Valpo's interrogations, and he took revenge.
-It may also be possible that it was Jakapi who had just identified Kauhanen who shot him.
+It is also possible that Jakapi shot Kauhanen after identifying him.